-Kenilworth is well-provided for by both local authority and private sporting facilities, quite apart from school playing fields.
+- 2.29 Kenilworth is well-provided for by both local authority and private sporting facilities, quite apart from school playing fields.
 Warwick District Council runs two sports hall and two swimming pools.
 One of these is an outdoor pool which is a particular attraction in the area.
 Private clubs include a rugby football club, two association football clubs, two cricket clubs, a tennis, squash and croquet club, a golf club, a bowling green and several indoor gyms.
-There is a running club and also several informal running groups, but there is no running track or athletic facility in the town.
-These existing sports facilities are situated all around the Town and most are very well used.
-Map 2.6

-Warwick District Council is investigating the upgrading of its facilities in the Town, involving significant investment.
-This will involve consultation with other sports facilities including the University of Warwick where a new sports hall is to be built only two miles outside the Town where facilities will be available to local communities.

-At the Warwick District Council owned complex at Castle Farm there is currently a Leisure Centre with sports hall (4 badminton courts) and a gymnasium over which are facilities for the Scouts and Guides.
+There is a running club and also several informal running groups, but there is no running track or athletic facility in the Neighbourhood Area.
+These existing sports facilities are situated all around the urban area and most are very well used. (see Map 2.6) - 2.30 Warwick District Council is currently investigating the upgrading of its sports and leisure facilities in Kenilworth involving significant investment.
+This will include consultation with other sports facilities including the University of Warwick where a new sports hall is to be built only two miles outside the Neighbourhood Area where facilities will be available to local communities. - 2.31 At the Warwick District Council owned complex at Castle Farm there is currently a Leisure Centre with sports hall (4 badminton courts) and a gymnasium over which are facilities for the Scouts and Guides.
 Outside there is a small children's play area, a pétanque terrain, a skateboard ramp area and informal sports pitches, plus the inevitable car park.
 The area is not only in the Green Belt but also not far from the sensitive area of the Castle and related Park and Fishponds, which are also a Scheduled Ancient monument.
-There are therefore restrictions on development but there are two ways in which this area may be improved resulting in substantial investment in this key facility in the town.
-The area has been designated for outdoor sport in the new Local Plan so that they are relatively self-contained, though there will be some shared facilities.
+There are therefore restrictions on development but there are two ways in which this area may be improved resulting in substantial investment in this key facility in the Neighbourhood Area.
+The area has been designated for outdoor sport in the new Local Plan - 2.32 Firstly the new Local Plan envisages the purchase of additional land in this area so that the Wardens Cricket (and football) Club can relocate here to free their land on the eastern side of the town for housing.
+There will be a need to build a clubhouse so that they are relatively self-contained, though there will be some shared facilities.
 However it is essential that open public access to some pitches is maintained as the other football club, a junior one, already plays there, together with informal use by organisations such as Scouts and Guides.
 The area will remain in the Green Belt.